OrigamiSL/FPPformer/README.md

 ## Results
 The experiment parameters of each data set are formated in the `Main.sh` files in the directory `./scripts/`.
 You can refer to these parameters for experiments, and you can also adjust the parameters to obtain better mse and mae results or draw better prediction figures.
-We provide the commands for obtain the results of FPPformer with longer input sequence lengths in the file `./scripts/LongInput.sh` and those of FPPformer with different encoder layers  in the file `./scripts/ParaSen.sh`.
+We provide the commands for obtain the results of FPPformer-Cross in the file `./scripts/Cross.sh`, those of FPPformer with longer input sequence lengths in the file `./scripts/LongInput.sh`, those of FPPformer with different encoder layers  in the file `./scripts/ParaSen.sh`.

 <p align="center">
 <img src="./img/Multivariate.png" height = "500" alt="" align=center />